 The North Central AHEC offers several health fairs every year aimed at the Hispanic/Latino population of central Kentucky as well as the general population.
 Health screenings, such as blood pressure, height, weight, blood glucose and cholesteral, hearing testing, dental examination, and HIV/AIDS testing, are offered free of charge.
 Information about health conditions and local health resources is also available.

-Health fairs are offered in Lexington, Covington and Cynthiana.
+Health fairs are offered in Lexington and Erlanger.

 For more information please e-mail email@example.com (Lexington) or firstname.lastname@example.org (northern Kentucky).